-Sports related concussions are a common injury that can happen to any athlete in any sport.
-There is an estimated 300,000 sports related traumatic brain injuries, mostly concussions, occur annually in the United States (Gessel et al. 2007).
+Sports-related concussions are a common injury that can happen to any athlete in any sport.
+There are an estimated 300,000 sports-related traumatic brain injuries, mostly concussions, occur annually in the United States (Gessel et al. 2007).
 Concussions should be taken seriously and monitored closely.
 Concussions are the most common type of acute brain injury in sports (Powell 2001).

 The primary mechanism of a concussion involves contact with another person (Gessel et al. 2007).
 As Harmon (1999) states, there are many potential risks for athletes who return to activity too early.
 This includes the possibility of permanent neurological impairment from cumulative trauma, post-concussion syndrome, and the most severe of all, death resulting from a second brain impact syndrome.
 Athletes who suffer from second-impact syndrome remain alert for several seconds prior to collapsing.
 After suffering a concussion, the chances that the athlete may sustain another concussion increases by four to six times (Harmon 1999).